aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 *Originally created 22nd January 2025*

-Since writing [Nothing is a Contradiction](Nothing%20is%20a%20Contradiction.md), I've wanted to reconcile the fact that it left Philosophical Skepticism as perhaps the most obvious implication in an Ockham’s Razor sense, with what our experience itself seems to tell us, that we live in a larger Universe which is not merely the discrete moments of experience that Philosophical Skepticism only allows us to admit.
+Since writing [Nothing is a Contradiction](Nothing%20is%20a%20Contradiction.md), I've wanted to reconcile the fact that it left Solipsism as perhaps the most obvious implication in an Ockham’s Razor sense, with what our experience itself seems to tell us, that we live in a larger Universe which is not merely the discrete moments of experience that Solipsism only allows us to admit.

 ## Theory

-### Refutation of Philosophical Skepticism
+### Refutation of Solipsism

 1. Firstly we could say that *Nothing is a Contradiction* **also** seems to imply that there could be any number of existing universes compatible with the experience you are having right now.